magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 }
 ```

-After startup, the Rpi3 firmware loads `kernel8.img` into memory 0x0 and starts execution from the beginning of the file.
-That's why the `.text.boot` section must be first; we are going to put the OS startup code inside this section.
+After startup, the Rpi3 GPU loads `kernel8.img` into memory 0x0 and starts execution from the beginning of the file.
+That's why the `.text.boot` section must come first; we are going to put the kernel startup code inside this section.
 QEMU behaves differently: it loads the kernel image at 0x80000.

 >  Q: How to tweak the linker script to update the start address?